-- 1. To explain what a distributed system is, why you would design a system as a distributed system, and what the desired properties of such systems are; - 2.
-To list the principles underlying the functioning of distributed systems, describe the problems and challenges associated with these principles, and evaluate the effectiveness and shortcomings of their solutions; - 3.
-To recognize how the principles are applied in contemporary distributed systems, explain how they affect the software design, and be able to identify features and design decisions that may cause problems; - 4.
-To design a distributed system that fulfills requirements with regards to key distributed systems properties (such as scalability, transparency, etc.), be able to recognize when this is not possible, and explain why; - 5.
-To build distributed system software using basic OS mechanisms as well as higher-level middleware and languages.
+- 1. To explain what a distributed system is, why you would design a system as a distributed system, and what the desired properties of such systems are. - 2.
+To list the principles underlying the functioning of distributed systems, describe the problems and challenges associated with these principles, and evaluate the effectiveness and shortcomings of their solutions. - 3.
+To recognize how the principles are applied in contemporary distributed systems, explain how they affect the software design, and be able to identify features and design decisions that may cause problems.

-- 1. Able to demonstrate knowledge of the basic elements and concepts related to distributed system technologies; - 2.
-Able to demonstrate knowledge of the core architectural aspects of distributed systems; - 3.
-Able to design and implement distributed applications; - 4.
-Able to demonstrate knowledge of details the main underlying components of distributed systems (such as RPC, file systems); - 5.
-Able to use and apply important methods in distributed systems to support scalability and fault tolerance; - 6.
-Able to demonstrate experience in building large-scale distributed applications.
+- 1. Demonstrate knowledge of the basic elements and concepts related to distributed system technologies; - 2.
+Demonstrate knowledge of the core architectural aspects of distributed systems; - 3.
+Design and implement distributed applications; - 4.
+Demonstrate knowledge of details the main underlying components of distributed systems (such as RPC, file systems); - 5.
+Use and apply important methods in distributed systems to support scalability and fault tolerance; - 6.
+Demonstrate experience in building large-scale distributed applications.